-Why Do My Pimples Keep Coming Back in the Same Spot?July 21, 2022
+Why Do My Pimples Keep Coming Back in the Same Spot?March 13, 2023

 I have an on-and-off five-year relationship with the cyst on the left side of my lower chin.
 Its inflammation and pus comes and goes, but without fail the pimple always returns — with all its painful glory — to the exact same location.
 I’m not sure if the blemish ever goes away entirely or if the area just likes to refill with oil, debris and dead cells every couple of weeks or so.
 Regardless, I want to end things with my recurring pimple once and for all.
-So, I turned to board-certified esthetician Nicole Hatfield and board-certified dermatologist and Skincare.com expert Dr. Hadley King.
+So, I turned to board-certified esthetician Nicole Hatfield and board-certified dermatologist and Skincare.com expert Dr. Hadley King to find out why the pimple keeps coming back.

-Why Do Pimples Come Back to the Same Spot?
+Why Do Pimples Keep Coming Back in the Same Spot?

 Having to constantly battle against acne in the same area can be frustrating, but there are actually a few logical reasons why nasty cysts or whiteheads pop up in the same spot on repeat.
 One cause is that certain locations are more susceptible to irritation or friction.
 Hatfield explains that external factors, such as glasses resting on the bridge of the nose or wearing a protective face mask, can increase the likelihood of pores becoming clogged.